FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Japan

 The word tsunami is of Japanese origin and means "harbor wave".
-A tsunami is a usually a series of waves usually caused by underwater seismic activity.
-Other causes can include nuclear explosions, and the impact of a meteorite or asteroid.
+A tsunami is a series of waves usually caused by underwater seismic activity.
+Other causes can include nuclear explosions and the impact of a meteorite or asteroid.
 Contrary to popular belief, the first wave is usually not the strongest.
 The 2004 Indonesian tsunami was thought to have released more energy that all the earthquakes on the planet in the last 25 years combined.
 A segment of the seafloor about the size of California is thought to have slid approx. 30 feet causing the displacement of huge amounts of water.
 Over 280,000 people were killed or went missing.
 Tsunamis are most common in the Pacific Ocean, and countries bordering this large mass of water experience the most tsunamis, making Japan much more likely to experience one than any of the other options.

 This photograph shows a group of people running from an approaching tsunami in Hilo, Hawaii in 1946.
 While somewhat difficult to see, the wave can be seen just to the left of the man's head in the center of the image.
 It is somewhat difficult to tell the ocean from the sky.